pdxgx/intron-persistence/README.md

 #### Containerization

 You may run `intronomer` from a Docker container by setting up a new image using the provided Dockerfile.
-Do this by navigating to the `intronomer` folder and run the following:
+Do this by navigating to the `intronomer` folder and running the following:

 ```
 docker build -t intronomer:latest .